boxspah/picture-shiritori/rules.md

 - No abbreviations or acronyms
 - No proper nouns

-It is recommended to use high school level vocabulary so that all players can understand the words played.
+The Rulebook recommends using high school level vocabulary so that all players can understand the words played.

 ### Verification *